Ohio has become a center for major new

 In July 2008, the State of Ohio

-> established a credit for Qualified Research Expenses.
+established its own credit for Qualified Research Expenses.

-> The Research and Development Investment Tax Credit provides a nonrefundable tax credit
+The Research and Development Investment Tax Credit provides a tax

-> liability.
+liability.
 The Ohio credit is designed to encourage Ohio's

 corporations to invest in increased Research and Development

 Tax Credit ensures that innovative businesses are rewarded for